open-contracting/standard/standard/docs/en/schema/reference.md

+<style><!--
+    .wy-table-responsive table td, .wy-table-responsive table th {
+        white-space:wrap;
+    }
+--></style>

-# Reference
+# Release Reference

-<span class="lead">The [Release Schema](../release) provides a detailed specification of the fields and data structures to use when publishing contracting data.
+The [Release Schema](release.md) provides a detailed specification of the fields and data structures to use when publishing contracting data.
 Supplementary schemas showing how to combine releases into data packages and how to compile releases into records.

-This reference section works step-by-step through additional supporting information to assist publishers and users of the data.</span>
+This reference page provides key information on using the release schema.

 **Note: If any conflicts are found between this text, and the text within the schema, the schema takes precedence**

 ## Release structure

-The majority of OCDS data is held within a [release](../release).
-One ore more releases are published within a release package.
-Releases are made up of a number of blocks of data, including:
+The majority of OCDS data is held within a [release](../release) structure.
+One or more releases can be published within a release package.
+Releases are made up of a number of sections, including:

 * [planning](#planning)
 * [tender](#tender)